Types Of Roses Hero Banner

 Hybrid Tea Roses

 The most widely grown form of rose, modern hybrid teas are the results of more than a century of breeding for delicate colour and fragrance.
 They produce large, well formed solo flowers in a wide range of colours on long, upright stems.
-They make a good garden display, but this type is all about admiring the perfect individual blooms.
-These are the best roses for cutting, they are absolutely beautiful showcased in a vase.
+They make a good garden display, but this type of rose is all about admiring the perfect individual blooms.
+These are the best roses for cutting: they're absolutely beautiful showcased in a vase.
 Scent is variable; a lot of hybrid teas have no fragrance but there are plenty of scented varieties available.

 Hybrid Teas are always grafted onto strong rootstock and grow to about 1.5m in height.